hackclub/some-assembly-required/guide/writing-code/uppercaser.md

   ; you could write a function that breaks these rules, which is part of why assembly language can be dangerous! mov r12, rdi ; argc mov r13, rsi ; argv[][]

-  ; Uncomment the next two lines to print the argument count ; call .printNumberOfArgs
-  ; call .printNewline

   ; Print all arguments, separated by newlines.
   ;